alidanapour/chip8_emulator/Product_Document.md

 **UPDATED: For Release 2, these following use cases are scheduled to be delivered**:

+- Emulator
-- Emulator: ROM loading, Keyboard input and Sound/Delay timer
+    - ROM loading:
-- Visualizer: Stop, Continue, Step forward, Step Backward, Display of register, memory, and instructions while a program is being executed.
-- Game 1 Complete: Fully functioning game
-- Game 2 Prototype: Helibird

-- Input/Output/Sound Implementation: The system gives buzzer sounds whenever the sound timer reaches zero.
-The 16-key keyboard used for input will be mapped to the computer keyboard and will also be displayed on the web page according to the following mapping:
+    - Keyboard input: The 16-key keyboard used for input will be mapped to the computer keyboard and will also be displayed on the web page according to the following mapping:

     1	2	3	C  ------>		1	2	3	4 <br>
     4	5	6	D  ------>	    Q	W	E	R <br>
     7	8	9	E  ------>		A	S	D	F <br>
     A	0	B	F  ------>		Z	X	C	V <br>
+    - Sound/Delay timer:
+- Visualizer: Stop, Continue, Step forward, Step Backward, Display of register, memory, and instructions while a program is being executed.
+- Game 1 Complete: Fully functioning game
+- Game 2 Prototype: Helibird

 ### Communication Plan